-If you're an existing holder the move into our new system means:
+If you're an existing unclaimed money holders this means:

-- You will have a UCM account created for you automatically at go-live. - You will be required to manage your unclaimed money (UCM) account in myIR it will allow you to submit your schedules under your IRD number, make payments and view previously submitted schedules in myIR. - You will be required to send your UCM information and payment electronically in a standard format.
-The new schedule process will allow you to either file onscreen or upload their file in myIR.
-As a reminder, since 1 March 2020, we no longer accept cheques. - As there is a standard format, you are likely to be contacted less often by IR.
-If we do contact you, it is more likely to be through myIR.
-The email address currently used to send schedules/communicate to Inland Revenue will be shut down, but you will be able to contact us by web message through myIR. - Overall, you will have greater visibility of the information and payments you have made to Inland Revenue for unclaimed money.
+- You will have a UCM account created for them automatically at go-live. - You will be required to manage their unclaimed money (UCM) account in myIR - it will allow them to submit their schedules under their IRD number, make payments and view previously submitted schedules in myIR.

+- You will be required to send their UCM information and payment electronically in a standard format.
+The new schedule process will allow them to either file onscreen or upload their file in myIR.
+As a reminder, since 1 March 2020, we no longer accept cheques. - As there is a standard format, holders are likely to be contacted less often by IR.
+If we do contact them, it is more likely to be through myIR.
+The email address currently used to send schedules/communicate to Inland Revenue will be shut down, but they will be able to contact us by web message through myIR. - Overall, UCM holders will have greater visibility of the information and payments they have made to Inland Revenue for unclaimed money.